centre-for-effective-altruism/auth0-rules/README.md

 Further discussion about using modules can be found [in the Auth0 docs](https://auth0.com/docs/best-practices/rules-best-practices/rules-environment-best-practices).

-### The rule manifest
+### Manifests

-The rule manifest declares the rules that will be deployed to Auth0.
-The manifest is the default export of `./src/manifest.ts`.
+A manifest declares the scripts that will be deployed to Auth0.
+They are found in `./src/manifest.ts`.

-The manifest exports an array of `RuleDefinitions`, which are objects with the following properties:
+A Rule manifest consists of an array of `RuleDefinitions`, which are objects with the following properties:

 - `name` (string): The name of the rule that will appear in the Auth0 UI.
 This is used to match against existing rules on Auth0 for the purpose of diffing